karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 There are two changes here:

 Firstly, there is now a `player_grounded &&` thingy before the `rl.IsKeyPressed`.
-What this does is check if _both_ `player_grounded` is `true` and also if `rl.IsKeyPressed(.SPACE)` returns `true`. `&&` is called the AND operator and it is used to combine two `bool` values into one.
+What this does is check if _both_ `player_grounded` is `true` and also if `rl.IsKeyPressed(.SPACE)` returns `true`. `&&` is called the AND operator and it is used to check if two `bool` values are both true.
 But then you might say: "But Karl! `player_grounded` is of type bool, but `rl.IsKeyPressed(.SPACE)` is a call to a proc in Raylib."
 Yes.
 But procs can return values, and in this case the type that these `rl.IsKeyPressed/rl.IsKeyDown/rl.WindowShouldClose` procs have been returning are all of type bool.
 If you and look up `IsKeyPressed` in `raylib.odin`, you'll see this:

 ```C
 IsKeyPressed :: proc(key: KeyboardKey) -> bool